Stenopterygius

 Stenopterygius is an extinct genus of thunnosaur ichthyosaur known from Europe (England, France, Germany, Luxembourg and Switzerland).
+It was a medium-sized ichthyosaur, with multiple well-preserved specimens, including one which preserved evidence of countershading (similar to most sharks), blubber and a raised, homeothermic metabolism. as well as a female specimen that died in childbirth that showed that the genus preferred tail-first births similar to modern cetaceans.

 History

 Stenopterygius was originally named by Quenstedt in 1856 as a species of Ichthyosaurus, I. quadriscissus.
 Otto Jaekel in 1904 reassigned it to its own genus, Stenopterygius.
 The type species is therefore Ichthyosaurus quadriscissus but the combinatio nova Stenopterygius quadriscissus.
 The generic name is derived from stenos, Greek for "narrow", and pteryx (πτερυξ), Greek for "fin" or "wing".
 The specific name means "split in four" referring to the presumed condition of the first finger.

 Description

 Life restoration of a juvenile Stenopterygius sp.

 Stenopterygius was a medium-sized ichthyosaur, with S. quadriscissus and S. triscissus reaching a maximum length of about 3.5 m, with S. aaleniensis being of similar size, while the larger S. uniter could exceed 4 m.
 Young adults reached at least 2 m long, as indicated by the type specimen of S. triscissus measuring 2.2 m long.
 This genus was physically similar to the better known Ichthyosaurus, but had a smaller skull and narrower flippers.
 Beautifully preserved fossils of Stenopterygius have been found in Germany.
 Its skull was extended into a kind of a beak and was armed with a quantity of large teeth.
 The limbs had been transformed to fin-like structures.
 The tail terminated in a large, semicircular, leathery, vertical caudal fin and even a triangular dorsal fin was present.
 One well-preserved fossil of Stenopterygius preserves traces of skin, from which the animal's coloration was discovered to be countershaded (darker on the back than the underbelly).